Dev0psKing/Python-Code-Challenges/Lists Questions/Solutions.md

 # Call the 'long_words' function with an 'n' value of 3 and a string as input, and print the result
 print(long_words(3, "The quick brown fox jumps over the lazy dog"))
 ```

+### Question
+Write a Python function that takes two lists and returns True if they have at least one common member.